awslabs/aws-service-catalog-puppet/docs/source/puppet/what_is_this.md

 ![What is this](./whatisthis.png)

-You use an AWS CodeBuild project in a central _hub_ account that provisions AWS Service Catalog Products into _spoke_ accounts on your behalf.
+You use an AWS CodeBuild project in a central _puppet_ account that provisions AWS Service Catalog Products into _spoke_ accounts on your behalf.
 The framework takes care of cross account sharing and cross region product replication for you.